 A financial asset is recorded at fair value through profit or loss if it is classified as held for trading or designated as such upon initial recognition.
-Financial assets are designated at fair value through profit or loss if the Company manages such investment and makes purchase and sale decisions based on their fair value in accordance with the Company's documented risk management or investment strategy.
+Financial assets are recorded at fair value through profit or loss if the Company manages such investment and makes purchase and sale decisions based on their fair value in accordance with the Company's documented risk management or investment strategy.
 Financial assets at fair value through profit or loss are measured at fair value, and changes therein are recognized in profit or loss.

-The Company's financial asset consists of an investment in shares of the Ultimate Parent.
+The Company's financial asset consisted of an investment in shares of the Ultimate Parent.
 The Company acquires Unilever PLC American Depository Receipts ("ADRs") to satisfy obligations under share-based compensation programs in the near term.
 These equity securities are recorded at fair value.
+There was no investment in equity shares of the Ultimate Parent at December 31, 2024.